Acria-Network/acria-substrate/README.md

  - acria.oracleUpdate(oracleid,oracledata), is the internal function used from the Oracle, to update the data on the blockchain.

  - acria.oracle(AccountId,Oracleid), allows to query the data written from the Oracle matching the AccountId and Oracleid.
 From the user interface you should select "Chain State","Acria", "Oracle".

+ - acria.lockOracleStakes(Accountid,amount), allows to lock Acria tokens to the AccountId of an Oracle.
+The funds are locked in the reserve of the signer and they are not in the availability of the Oracle.

+ - acria.unlockOracleStakes(Accountid), allows to unlock all the Acria tokens locked previously to an Oracle.
+The funds are placed back in the free balance.

  For testing you should:
  1) start the Blockchain node,